-Symposium, Fall 2017: "The Future of Freedom and Walls in Europe and Globally."
+Symposium in Fall 2017: "The Future of Freedom and Walls"

-- Organizer of a Commemoration of the Fall of the November 9, 2017 Fall of the Berlin Wall and the Night of Broken Glass with announcement of and performances by the Op-Ed writing contest winners. - Panel discussion with Amy Nelson Burnett: "Freedom and Walls in Global Religious Traditions."
+- Organizer of the November 9, 2017 commemoration of the Fall of the Berlin Wall and the Night of Broken Glass with announcement of and performances by the Op-Ed writing contest winners. - Panel discussion with Amy Nelson Burnett: "Freedom and Walls in Global Religious Traditions."
 Including Nina Caputo (History), Vasudha Narayanan (Religion), Terje Østebø (Religion), Mario Poceski (Religion), and Richard Wang (Languages, Literatures, and Cultures) on November 14, 2019. - Lecture by Amy Nelson Burnett (Paula and D.B.
-Varner Professor of History, University of Nebraska) titled: "Reform, Dissent, and Toleration: The Reformation as a Crisis of Authority," on November 13, 2019. - Panel discussion with Günter Verheugen (Former European Union Commissioner for Enlargement 1999-2004 and for Enterprise and Industry 2004-2010): The Future of Freedom and Walls in the Digital Ages: Understanding through Binaries," including comments by Eleni Bozia (Classics), Michael Gorham (Languages, Literatures, and Cultures), Terry Harpold (English), and Aida Hozic (Political Science). - Lecture by Günter Verheugen (Former European Union Commissioner for Enlargement 1999-2004 and for Enterprise and Industry 2004-2010) titled "Europe without Borders-Dream and Reality," on November 7, 2017.
+Varner Professor of History, University of Nebraska) titled: "Reform, Dissent, and Toleration: The Reformation as a Crisis of Authority," on November 13, 2019. - Panel discussion with Günter Verheugen (Former European Union Commissioner for Enlargement 1999-2004 and for Enterprise and Industry 2004-2010): "The Future of Freedom and Walls in the Digital Ages: Understanding through Binaries," including

+- comments by Eleni Bozia (Classics), Michael Gorham (Languages, Literatures, and Cultures), Terry Harpold (English), and Aida Hozic (Political Science). - Lecture by Günter Verheugen (Former European Union Commissioner for Enlargement 1999-2004 and for Enterprise and Industry 2004-2010) titled "Europe without Borders-Dream and Reality," on November 7, 2017.